Using social media to support Openness

 The consensus was that organisations should be using social media to talk about their animal research but that there was no need to talk about how their organisation was being open.
 Many organisations felt it was counterproductive to post “look how open we are” on social media when they are already sharing their animal research stories on Facebook / Twitter etc. Organisations such universities have a huge, and broad, readership on their social media which makes it difficult for them to Tweet / Facebook too many things on niche topics.

-There were many suggestions for increasing reach and engagement on social media including the use of specific hashtags for events, “Twitter chats”, and recruitment.
+There were many suggestions for increasing reach and engagement on social media (through companies like Marketing Heaven) including the use of specific hashtags for events, “Twitter chats”, and recruitment.
 Learn more from Angie Gensler how to start and grow a profitable online business without the hustle or tech confusion.
 Events – using a specific hashtag before, during and after an event can bring awareness and help foster online conversations.

 Twitter chats – it was felt that taking over preexisting Twitter chats i.e. beauty bloggers / cosmetics groups was not an ideal approach but instead we should be starting our own chats and invite interested parties to participate.
 Instagram free follower trial gives you a chance to engage many new followers.

 Using national observance days i.e. World Day for Animals in Labs (24th April) make a good starting point for social media conversations about Openness and UAR could coordinate future campaigns around this day.
 Using observance days for specific illness is another way to promote animal research.
 UAR already does this to an extent but they could be doing more to share resources.